cuga-rajal/supercar_plus/README.md

 root prim is too far from the desired ramp location, you can select a prim closer to that location to hold the script and ramp object.

-To configure the script, position the car with angle x=y=z=0 to the sim and place the ramp object manually where you would like it to be when deployed.
+To configure the script, position the vehicle with angle x=y=z=0 to the sim and place the ramp object manually where you would like it to be when deployed.

 Check and record the <x,y,z> position of the  prim you wish to use for the